top of page

 1. Doubt and Skepticism This is probably the most popular block people experience when first opening to the possibility that they can connect to their Higher Self on-demand.
 Our culture has instilled in us a dismissal of imagination, a discrediting of people who have unpopular opinions, and a belief that if there isn't science behind it then it must not be real.
 The key is to understand what limiting beliefs you have and ask yourself how to get around them.
 For instance, can you open to the possibility that maybe there is more to the imagination than what you've been taught?
 Can you see how you may be influenced by a way of thinking that didn't originate with you and perhaps needs to be reexamined; such as "if I do something like this I will lose my credibility and people will dismiss me as foolish or crazy"?
 Does it feel true to you that our scientists know everything there is to know and there is nothing outside of that, or does it feel more true that there are still things that science hasn't been able to explain and that our understanding of the universe 500 years from now will look drastically different from today?
 Take your skeptical thoughts, one by one, and work through them.
 Open your mind, and expose yourself to things that seem far fetched.
 In my own experience of doing this, the elastic stretches and where you end up is always more expanded than when you first started.
 You just need to prove to yourself that first it's possible, and second, it's also possible for you.
 The most famous psychic of the 20th century, Edgar Cayce, emphasized the power of belief in his work.
 Belief serves as a catalyst for the manifestation of insights and guidance from the subconscious mind.

 2. Attachment to a Specific Outcome There are a few ways this one can show up.
 This block is all about dependence on certain results; a gripping-so-tight that you unintentionally block information from coming through.
 This happened when I met my a spirit guide for the first time.
 I was expecting a beautiful angel or wise wizard but instead saw a plastic toy goat trotting out from the grass.
-I completely resisted it expecting to get a different image but nothing ever came, it just vanished and I lost the connection.
+I completely resisted it expecting to get a different image, but instead it just vanished and the connection was lost.
 This light-hearted example taught me a lot.
 If I was resistant to something as low-risk as an image of a toy goat, how would I react to a information I didn't like that I was actually invested in?

 When we're resistant to something happening outside of our expectations, our attachment to the outcome going a certain way can kink the hose, so to speak.
 That can lead to even more frustration and disappointment, negatively impacting your motivation to keep up with the practice.
 The way through this is to reflect on the underlying reasons for your attachment to a specific outcome.
 What needs would the outcome you want meet?
 What would it mean to you if the result isn't what you're wanting?
 Are you willing to let go of things that are no longer serving you?
 Do you have a fear that things aren't working out in the highest good?
 Do you have a resistance to change?
 These questions are a good starting point to gaining an understanding of your resistance.
 Working through your resistance before you go into meditation will help create the space needed to deepen your self-hypnosis experience.